jdegand/interop-rxjs-signal/README.md

 - Testing -> I'd imagine this will be difficult (lack of documentation).
 - Problem with local storage -> when you navigate to the detail page and use back arrow, the search term is lost.
 - Page number is saved -> if you search for something that has less page results, you will see nothing on the page you are on -> need logic to compare page results and local storage page value
-- No disabling of next button when page count has reached max
 - Typescript improvements

 ## How to Use